vippsas/vipps-drupal/README.md

 on your Drupal website.
 Please follow [this guide][Commerce installation guide] in order to learn how to install Commerce.

-Please remember that `commerce_vipps` module, similarly to other payment gateways integrations, is using Payment API provided by commerce_payment submodule - make sure you have installed that module as well.
+Please remember that `commerce_vipps` module, similar to other payment gateway integrations, is using Payment API provided by the `commerce_payment` submodule.
+Make sure you have installed that module as well.

-In order to download the module and its dependencies use the following [Composer] command:
+In order to download the module and its dependencies, use the following [Composer] command:
 ```bash
 composer require drupal/commerce_vipps
 ```
-Enable module either via Drupal UI (navigate to /admin/modules) or CLI - read more about enabling the module on https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules#s-step-2-enable-the-module
+Enable the module either via Drupal UI (navigate to /admin/modules) or CLI.
+Read more about enabling the module on https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules#s-step-2-enable-the-module.

 CONTRIBUTION
 ------------